facadus/kelper/readme.md

 * **uglify** - is used in finalization process to minify files
 * **base** - is used in optimization and finalization process to define static libraries like jQuery, Backbone and others.
 * **libraries** - is used in optimization and finalization process to define libraries that should be exported.
-* **packages** - is used in optimization process to define RequireJS static packages.
+* **packages** - is used in optimization and finalization process to define RequireJS static packages.
 * **hash** - is used in finalization process to define hash method.
 * **resources** -  is used in finalization process to define static resources for copy process.